isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/petroleum-and-biodiesel-blends-licences.md

 Once the application is successful, we will contact you to follow up with your application.

 For further assistance, please email  [customs_schemes@customs.gov.sg](mailto:customs_schemes@customs.gov.sg).

-Alternatively, for urgent scheme-related matters, please contact us via our hotlines (8922 0485 and 8922 5130).
-Our operating hours are 8am to 6pm (Mondays to Fridays, except on public holidays).

 ## Application for Changes to Schemes for Existing Licensees